 January always seems to be hectic, time for getting organized after the holidays and serious about our goals.
 Unfortunately for me, this also means a little less time for creating in the kitchen.
-Lately, my husband and I have been in throw-it-together mode.
-The results have been delicious and one of my quick lunch meals is this Ten-Minute Tuna Couscous.
+Luckily, we have some throw-it-together favorites that are fast, easy, and nutritious, like this 10 minute, dairy-free tuna couscous.

 Special Diet Notes: Ten-Minute Tuna Couscous